various UI failures when running under Wayland

 Still haven't dealt with why Wayland loses keypresses once a bauhaus popup appears.

-#11 Updated by Dan Torop over 2 years ago
+#11 Updated by Dan Torop about 3 years ago

 Nearing a decent set of fixes for scrolling under Wayland.
 Once that's done, I'll make a PR just for this, as it's self-contained and should improve trackpad interaction whether using X11 or Wayland.
 I found and fixed a few (minor) bugs along the way, and I'm trying to make behavior and implementation consistent throughout.